momentohq/client-sdk-javascript/examples/nodejs/lambda-examples/simple-get/README.md

 ## Prerequisites

 - Node version 14 or higher is required
-- To get started with Momento you will need a Momento Auth Token.
+- To get started with Momento you will need a Momento API key.
 You can get one from the [Momento Console](https://console.gomomento.com).
-Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on obtaining an auth token.
+Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on obtaining an API key.

 ## Deploying the Simple Get Lambda